 Enter the email address of the recipient in the Email text box, if you have selected Email, Contact, User, or Lead as the Recipient Type. icon for Recipient to look up the recipient.

 - Click Add Recipient and perform steps 2 and 3, if there is a requirement to add more recipients.
+Choose whether the Recipient is an Acceptor or Signer.

 - Click Add Me to add yourself as a recipient.